wwilliamcook/PYTADL/README.md

 # PYTADL (Python YouTube Audio Downloader)

-PYTADL is intended for use as an information retrieval tool for analysing the audio in a YouTube video.
+PYTADL is intended for use as an information retrieval tool for analysing the audio of a YouTube video.
 It's core functionality is to fetch and return the audio in the form of a numpy array.
-The quality of the resulting audio is substantially lower than that of the original video, though not so degraded as to be unsuitable for processing.
+The quality of the resulting audio is noticeably lower than that of the original video, though not so degraded as to be unsuitable for processing.

 ## Prerequisites